Light in correlated disordered media: Theory of multiple light scattering by correlated disordered media

 \subsubsection{Radiative transfer limit and scattering mean free path}

-Further approximations are required to extract analytical expressions for the scattering and transport properties of the medium.
-First, we take the large-scale approximation $|\q| \ll \{|\k|,|\k'|\}$, also known as the radiative transfer limit~\cite{barabanenkov1968radiation, ryzhik1996transport, henkel1997radiative}, which assumes that the average intensity varies on length scales $2\pi/|\q|$ much larger than the typical wavelength in the medium $2\pi/k_\text{r}$.
-Since the average field and intensity vary on the scale of $\ell_\text{e}$, this approximation holds in the weak extinction limit, $k_\text{r} \ell_\text{e} \gg 1$.
-Equation~\eqref{eq:th_bethe_salpeter_qk} thus becomes
+Further approximations are required to obtain an explicit transport equation for the average intensity.
+First, we take the large-scale approximation $|\q| \ll \{|\k|,|\k'|\}$, also known as the radiative transfer limit~\cite{barabanenkov1968radiation, ryzhik1996transport}, which assumes that the average intensity varies on length scales $2\pi/|\q|$ much larger than the wavelength in the medium $2\pi/k_\text{r}$.
+This amounts to assuming $k_\text{r} \ell_\text{e} \gg 1$, which corresponds to the weak extinction regime.
+Equation~\eqref{eq:th_bethe_salpeter_qk} becomes